musosoft/codewpcs/README.md

 ### Setup VSCode Extensions:

-1. Popup will show after first VSCode run - press "Install" to get all required extensions
+1. A popup will show after the first VSCode run - press "Install" to get all required extensions
-2. Open Command palette and Reload Window: `workbench.action.reloadWindow`
+2. Open Command Palette and Reload Window: `workbench.action.reloadWindow`

 ## TODO